About

 Data structures

 This course covers different data structures with an emphasis on complexity analysis.
-Topics include algorithm analysis, linked lists, stack, queue, trees, heaps, hashing, sorting, and graph algorithms.
+Topics include algorithm analysis, linked lists, stack, queue, set, map, trees, heaps, hashing, sorting, and graphs.

 System Analysis and Design